mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 Reauthentication
 ================

-If it is possible to force a reauthentication on a connection, the driver MUST test the following:
+The driver MUST test reauthentication with MONGODB-OIDC for both read and write operations.

 #.
 Clear the cache
 #.
 Create request and refresh callbacks that return valid credentials
 that will not expire soon.
 #.
-Create a client with the callbacks.
+Create a client with the callbacks and an event listener capable
+of listening for SASL commands.
 #.
 Perform a find operation.
 #.
+Assert that the refresh callback has not been called.
+#.
+Force a reauthenication using a ``failCommand``.
+#.
 Perform another find operation.
 #.
+Assert that the refresh callback has been called, if possible.
+#.
+Assert that a ``find`` operation was started twice and a ``saslStart`` operation was started once during the command execution.
+#.
+Assert that a ``find`` operation succeeeded once and the ``saslStart`` operation succeeded during the command execution.
+#.
+Assert that a ``find`` operation failed once during the command execution.

+#.
+Clear the cache
+#.
+Create request and refresh callbacks that return valid credentials
+that will not expire soon.
+#.
+Create a client with the callbacks and an event listener capable
+of listening for SASL commands.
+#.
+Perform a find operation.
+#.
 Assert that the refresh callback has not been called.
 #.
-Force a reauthenication
+Force a reauthenication using a ``failCommand``
 #.
+Perform an insert operation.
-Assert that the refresh callback has been called.
+#.
+Assert that the refresh callback has been called, if possible.
+#.
+Assert that a ``insert`` operation was started twice and a ``saslStart`` operation was started once  during the command execution
+#.
+Assert that a ``inser`` operation succeeeded once and the ``saslStart`` operation succeeded  during the command execution
+#.
+Assert that a ``insert`` operation failed once during the command execution.